 Any time there is a hint of a possibility of a chance for change in the 2/3 rule, it is a big deal.
 For example, a 2017 California Supreme Court ruling in a case about medical marijuana dispensaries appeared to suggest some wiggle room.
 If a measure originates as a citizen initiative, the ruling suggested, a majority should suffice to pass it.

 When all else fails, school communities scramble to get what they need.

 Voluntary donations cannot match the funding power of a tax.

 Let's start with the obvious.
-When times are tough and school funding suffers, people who care pull together to raise whatever money they can for their students.
-This happens all over California.
-Some wealthier communities can raise hundreds of dollars or even more per student.
-Some schools tell their parents that a significant annual donation is an expectation.
+When times are tough and school funding suffers, people who care and are able will do what they can.
+This happens all over California, but unequally.
+Some wealthier communities (which under LCFF receive significantly less funding than those with large numbers of low-income families) can raise hundreds of dollars per student -- sometimes more -- through voluntary giving.
+Some schools hold elaborate auctions.
+Some cut to the chase with "check writing campaigns."
 Others hold a wide variety of fundraising events.

 How much is a "normal" amount of fundraising for a school?
 No one really knows.

 Data about local donations to school-related nonprofit organizations are not collected or reported in a consistent way.
 It is quite literally impossible to know how much is raised and how the funds are used.
 Some schools and school districts have established local education foundations.
 Others depend on their local PTAs and other parent organizations to provide money for everything from field trips to extra staff to extra stuff.
 But even in the wealthiest communities, donations cover at most the cost of a few salaries per school.